openstack-archive/tripleo-quickstart-extras/roles/undercloud-deploy/README.md

   This will be used to run the script to prepare FreeIPA for novajoin.
 - `freeipa_server_hostname`: The hostname for the FreeIPA server.
   This will be used to run the script to prepare FreeIPA for novajoin.
-- `overcloud_cloud_domain`: The domain configured for use by the FreeIPA server.
+- `overcloud_cloud_domain`: The domain configured for use by the overcloud nodes.
+If TLS everywhere is enabled, this will also be the domain used by FreeIPA.
+This sets up the 'overcloud_domain_name' configuration option in undercloud.conf .
 Note: This also affects `CloudDomain` in the `cloud-names.yaml` template used by the `overcloud-deploy` role.
 - `tripleo_ui_secure_access`: Defaults to false due to the self signed certificate and usability issues.
 See the tripleo-quickstart documentation `accessing the undercloud` for details.